 PO matching at the line level before approval: for businesses that raise purchase orders, each line on the invoice should be matched to a corresponding PO line.
 Mismatches are flagged.
 Invoices without a matching PO for a supplier that always uses them are treated as exceptions.

-**Exception routing**: flagged invoices should go to a named reviewer for resolution before proceeding.
+Exception routing: flagged invoices should follow structured approval workflows and go to a named reviewer for resolution before proceeding.
 They should not pass through to the standard approval queue mixed in with clean invoices.

 Audit trail: every check, every flag, and every resolution decision should be recorded against the invoice.
 If a bank detail change is verified and cleared, that decision - who made it, when, and how - should be documented.